-Beginners that don’t know much about trading, charting or reading the crypto market will likely benefit from copy trading.
-The process doesn’t just have to be about profiting though – novices can learn first-hand from the pros they copy, which might be more effective than reading articles and watching videos.
+People who don’t know much about trading, charting or reading the crypto market will likely benefit from copy trading.
+The process doesn’t just have to be about profiting though – users can learn first-hand from the pros they copy, which might be more effective than reading articles and watching videos.
 Additionally, time-strapped investors can simply select a trader they know (or trust) to manage their portfolios on their behalf.
 When used in such a manner, copy trading is almost like having a free financial planner.

 7. Crypto trade signals